-A peptic ulcer is a break, tear, or hole in the lining of the stomach or duodenum (opening to the small intestine).
-The damage to the lining that otherwise protects your stomach is most often caused by an imbalance in the pH of the digestive juices.
-Because of the highly acidic nature of digestive juices, peptic ulcers can be extremely painful and most the time very difficult to ignore.
-But if they are allowed to progress, they can lead to dangerous and painful health complications.
-Here are ten symptoms that point to an ulcer.
+A peptic ulcer is a break, tear, or hole in the lining of the stomach or duodenum -- the opening to the small intestine.
+The most common cause of damage to the lining that protects the stomach is an imbalance in the pH of the digestive juices.
+Because of the highly acidic nature of digestive juices, peptic ulcers can be excruciating and most the time are difficult to ignore.
+If they do go undiagnosed or treated, they can lead to dangerous health complications.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.